Xand6r/multiplayer-tic-tac-toe/README.md

 note: 'port' should be replaced by the port which the server is set to run on.

 ### playing the game
-it should be noted that there is a multiplayer mode too, implemented using vue.js and socket.io for real time playing between clients
+it should be noted that there is a multiplayer mode too, implemented using vue.js and socket.io for real time playing between two Players